jspecify/jspecify/docs/tsttcpw.rst

 Fortunately, this “mostly transitive” behavior is exactly the behavior that implementations are likely to produce naturally.
 Maybe someday we will find a way to specify this fully correctly.)

+Nullness subtyping (and thus subtyping itself) is *not* reflexive.

+   It does end up being reflexive in the `most convenient world <#multiple-worlds>`__.
+We don’t state that as a rule for 2
+   reasons: First, it arises naturally from the definitions in that world.
+Second, we don’t want to suggest that subtyping is reflexive in the `least convenient world <#multiple-worlds>`__.

 Null-inclusive under every parameterization
 -------------------------------------------